- 2017Jan 19

 About the Author

 James Emery White is the founding and senior pastor of Mecklenburg Community Church in Charlotte, NC, and the ranked adjunctive professor of theology and culture at Gordon-Conwell Theological Seminary, where he also served as their fourth president.
-His book, The Rise of the Nones: Understanding and Reaching the Religiously Unaffiliated, is available on Amazon.
+His forthcoming book, Meet Generation Z: Understanding and Reaching the New Post-Christian World, is available for pre-order on Amazon.
 To enjoy a free subscription to the Church and Culture blog, visit ChurchAndCulture.org, where you can view past blogs in our archive and read the latest church and culture news from around the world.
-Follow Dr. White on Twitter @JamesEmeryWhite.
+Follow Dr. White on twitter @JamesEmeryWhite.